kamanashisroy/algosnippet/algorithms_summary.md

 - Memorization.
 - Parallelization.

 Partition based algorithms and greedy approach gain speedup by decision tree pruning.
-And Dynamic programming gains it by memoization and avoiding recalculation.
+And Dynamic programming gains it by memoization and avoiding recalculation(time-memory trade-off).
 Parallel programming is applied by data-partitioning.
 Popular parallel programming patterns are pipeline-pattern, map-reduce pattern or worker-pool pattern.

 #### Transformations